FAQ - Frequently Asked Questions

-We tried to be as standard as possible in the way we added the tags.
+We tried to be as conventional as possible in the way we added the tags.
 We don't use any non-standard fields for the singer info.
 Everything is in the "Artist" field.
 First the orchestra then the singer or if the track is instrumental, the marking "Instr.".
 As the ID3 standard suggests, the separation between the orchestra and the singer is done with " / ", SPACESLASHSPACE.
 If needed you can easily pattern match this symbol and further separate the singer info into a different field.
 It is important though to recognise that the "Albumartist" field is normally foreseen for the main artist, in our case, the orchestra or the special string "Various artists" because it is used for further dividing music collections into "Various Artist" folders when there are albums with more than one performing artist or orchestra, i.e. samplers or soundtracks.
 We also have agreed on using the most natural form of writing the orchester name, i.e. Juan D'Arienzo (and not D'Arienzo, Juan).

 We use the ID3 "Catalog number" field to indicate the shellac record number, the shellac matrix number and the take number.
 It's presented as a comma separated list.
 Some of this info can also be found on the photo of the shellac label which is also tagged into every file.

 The composers and authors are put into the ID3 "Composer" field.
 It's presented as a comma separated lists.

 The ID3 "Media" field contains the type of initial media from which the transfer is done: TT/78 means turntable 78-rpm, or shellac record played back at around 78-rpm.
 TT/33 would be a standard LP record.

 TT Turntable records /33 33.33 rpm /45 45 rpm /71 71.29 rpm /76 76.59 rpm /78 78.26 rpm /80 80 rpm